What is HR analytics?

 9. Keep refining your HR analytics

 Once you’ve started using HR analytics to solve your business issues, keep tweaking it and feeding it to make it even more intelligent.
-Be mindful of transparency, keep employees informed, and guard against any bias that may discriminate against minority groups in your organization.
+Be mindful of transparency, keep employees informed, and guard against any bias that may discriminate against minority groups in your organisation.

 Should I invest in HR analytics software?